-We've currently tested two Apple speakers.
-Apple is a brand known for making phones, laptops, and tablets, though they've also made some speakers.
+Apple is a tech brand known for making phones, laptops, watches, and tablets, though they've also made some speakers.
 Generally, their speakers have built-in Siri capabilities, making them suitable for home use.
-Since the Apple HomePod has been discontinued, the manufacturer currently only has the Apple HomePod mini on the market.
+We've tested two Apple speakers: the Apple HomePod and the Apple HomePod mini.
+However, since the Apple HomePod has been discontinued, the manufacturer currently only has the Apple HomePod mini on the market.

-Apple speakers are generally for home use, with a wired design and built-in Siri voice assistant.
-However, they typically don't come with an EQ and are hard to pair with devices over Bluetooth.
+Apple speakers are designed for home use, with a wired design and built-in Siri voice assistant.
+However, they don't come with an EQ and are hard to pair with devices over Bluetooth.